 OFO calculates average wait times for each POE by a variety of methods, some automated using Radio Frequency Identification and others manually using either surveying or line of sight determinations.
 For manual wait time determinations, OFO officers record average minute wait times in the Border Wait Time tool, for automated wait times the time is recorded automatically every 30 minutes.
 Wait time data is not available for all POEs, particularly small northern border POEs with negligible wait times.
 OFO leadership directed POEs to provide wait times in March 2014.
-The policy is currently under review and new guidance will be issued in the near future to account for the improvements in automation and recording.
+The policy is currently under review and OFO expects to issue new guidance in the near future to account for the improvements in automation and recording.

-OFO records counts of personally owned vehicles (POV) as administrative data in its Operations Management Report (OMR); these data are considered reliable.
+OFO records counts of Personally Owned Vehicles (POV) and Commercially Owned Vehicles (COV) as administrative data in its Operations Management Report (OMR); these data are considered reliable.

-Data on average wait times, and counts of private and commercial vehicles for each land POE for which data are available are contained in Appendix C. Appendix C contains law enforcement sensitive information and has been redacted from this public report.
+Data on average wait times, and counts of private and commercial vehicles for each land POE for which data are available are contained in Appendix C. Comparisons should be made with caution given the differences in flow and type of traffic at each port.
+Appendix C contains law enforcement sensitive information and has been redacted from this public report.